flipdishbytes/loco-translations/README.md

           #     json (for Android and other projects using json language files),
           #     lproj (for iOS projects).
           translationsFolder: 'src/DotNET.Translations' # the folder where yout translation files are located.
+          #filesExtension: 'strings.json' # will rename default extensions by this custom one ### supported by json format only
+          #languagePostfixInNames: true # will rename files to be 'de_DE' and etc (except the en language) ### supported by json format only
           #reviewer: 'flipdishbytes/delivery-enablement-team' #Use comma if you need more than one team.
           #automerge: false # false by default.
 Use to enable auto merge after necessary requirements are met.
 Can't be used with draft set to true.
 Make sure you enabled pull request Auto merge for your repository.
           #draft: false # false by default.